 - Test run: Check that your hardware (microphone, speakers and headphones) works and that your internet speeds are fast enough to support a decent level of quality for a video before you join in a meeting.
 Zoom has a feature that lets you test your settings before the meeting begins.
 Go to zoom.us/test.

-- Terminating the meeting: Participants can give a friendly wave goodbye!
+- Terminating the meeting: Participants can give a friendly wave goodbye or use the chat for a quick ‘Thank you!’
 The host is the last to leave a meeting.
 Closing the door after every participant has left is just good manners.

 Good etiquette is never a bad idea!